Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Simulation Results

-The hyper-parameters of the proposed GNN are detailed as follows.
-Six hidden-layers are used with the dimensions of $[64, 128, 512, 512, 128, 64]$, respectively.
+The hyperparameters of the proposed GNN are set as follows.
+Six hidden layers are used with dimensions $[64, 128, 512, 512, 128, 64]$, respectively.
 Tanh activation functions are applied to all hidden layers.
-The GNN is trained in an unsupervised manner, where the loss function is defined as the negative of the objective in~\eqref{P1:object}.
-A total of \(500{,}000\) samples are used for training and another \(10{,}000\) for testing.
+The GNN is trained in an unsupervised manner, where the loss function is defined as the negative of the objective in~\eqref{P1:object}.\footnote{Unsupervised training avoids the need to generate large labeled datasets with computationally expensive iterative algorithms such as AO.
+It also prevents the learned model from being constrained by AO labels, which are not guaranteed to be globally optimal.} A total of 500,000 samples are used for training and another 10,000 for testing.
 Training is conducted using the Adam optimizer with an initial learning rate of $10^{-3}$ and a batch size of 128.